carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks.md

 Now, within the chunk add the code:
 ~~~
+# run the code from 02_hormone_analysis.R in the code directory
 source("../../code/02_hormone_analysis.R", local = knitr::knit_global())
-plot # To display the plot created by code in 02_hormone_analysis.R
+# display the plot created by code in 02_hormone_analysis.R
+plot
 ~~~

 {: .language-r}

 > ## Time to Knit!